It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 I initially thought of combining a UV sterilizer and an Oxydator to combat saltwater Ich, but after greatly improving my knowledge in chemistry I deemed it unsafe.

-I have no idea if the radicals will remain in the tube of the UV sterilizer or simply spread in all of my tank and potentially over-sterilize the water, killing everything in the process.
+I have no idea if the radicals will remain in the tube of the UV sterilizer or simply spread in all of my tank’s water and potentially over-sterilize the water, killing everything in the process.

 Side note: If anyone with a degree in chemistry is reading this, let me know in the comments so I can upgrade this section.

-For example, if you want to control Ich in a 75-gallon fish tank, check my UV filter recommendation for 125-gallon tanks.
+For example, if you want to control Ich in a 75-gallon fish tank, check my UV filter recommendation for 125-gallon tanks or the ones I explicitly mention as being effective against pathogens.

 - Dilute the Hydrogen Peroxide solution to 6 or 9%.
 After the outbreak has been handled you do not need to keep the Hydrogen Peroxide solution in the Oxydator at 12% strength.